the best way to learn Italian

 Ideal for intermediate to advanced learners, News in Slow Italian also helps you stay informed about global events while improving your language skills.

-Learn Italian with Lucrezia is a podcast hosted by Lucrezia, an Italian language teacher who shares her passion for the language and culture through engaging and interactive lessons.
+Learn Italian with Lucrezia is a podcast hosted by Lucrezia, a teacher who shares her passion for the language and culture through engaging and interactive lessons.

-Covering a range of topics, from grammar and vocabulary to Italian expressions and culture, this podcast offers a fun and authentic way to learn Italian for students of all levels.
+Covering a range of topics, from grammar and vocabulary to Italian expressions and culture, this podcast offers a fun and authentic way to gain fluency in Italian for students of all levels.

 • Pros: Portable and accessible, excellent for multitasking, free or low-cost, and caters to different learning levels.